theerfan/My-Repos/README.md

 - [MultiCore](https://github.com/Erfan-AUT/MultiCore) - My projects and assignments for doing parallel computation using OpenMP and CUDA.

 ## Game Development
-- [JTanks](https://github.com/Erfan-AUT/AP-JTanks) - Recreating a Tanks game using Java and it's Swift GUI framework.
+- [JTanks](https://github.com/Erfan-AUT/AP-JTanks) - Recreating a Tanks game using Java and its Swift GUI framework.

 ## "Cool" apps

 - [Mediabot.py]() - A telegram bot which extracts data from other social media (twitter, instagram, etc) and sends them as telegram messages. #NotPublicYet
+- [thebookofjob]() - Scraping social media for finding job opportunities. #NotPublicForObviousReasons
 - [PersianSubtitleFixer](https://github.com/theerfan/PersianSubtitleFixer) - Fixing encoding issues with Persian (or generally, UTF-8 encoded) subtitles.
 - [QueraStudentExtractor](https://github.com/theerfan/QueraStudentExtractor) - A simple Node.JS app (containing the browser script) with transliteration used to extract a JSON of a Quera course's student details. #TA_Tools
 - [PublicQABot](https://github.com/theerfan/PublicQABot) - A telegram bot which gets questions from users, sends it to a responder and finally sends the question with its answer to a public channel. #TA_Tools